Militant-linked charity on front line of Pakistan quake aid

 JuD’s freedom to operate despite U.S. and U.N. sanctions contrasts sharply with an intensifying crackdown on international aid groups.

-It also spotlights Pakistan’s continuing reluctance to reign in anti-India militants, a potential flashpoint between the nuclear-armed neighbors.
+It also spotlights Pakistan’s continuing reluctance to reign in anti-India militants, a potential flashpoint between the nuclear-armed neighbours.
 India says Pakistan uses militants as proxy forces to attack India, charges that Pakistan denies.

 This week, Pakistani Information Minister Pervez Rashid told media that banned groups would not be allowed to provide aid.